brabster/tw-site-mkdocs/docs/posts/2024-08-15-time-travel-change-data-capture/index.md

 |---|---|
 |true|true|

-This behaviour feels unintuitive to me, but I think I'm reading meaning into null values that's not really there in the SQL.
+This behaviour feels unintuitive to me, but I think I'm reading meaning into null values that are not really there in the SQL.
 It makes more sense if I [translate "null" to "unknown" as explained at modern-sql.com](https://modern-sql.com/concept/three-valued-logic).
 Essentially, most operations involving "unknown" result in "unknown", which makes more sense to me.

 It's easy enough to deal with the null in the query.
 Something like this solves the problem and returns the correct final transaction row.